googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 applying the inverse sRGB transfer function.

-For gradient color values in the COLR table, interpolation must be computed using linear-light values after applying the inverse sRGB transfer function.
+For gradient color values in the COLR table, interpolation must be computed using linear-light values (i.e., after applying the inverse sRGB transfer function).

 After an interpolated color value is computed, whether or not the non-linear sRGB transfer function needs to be re-applied is determined by the requirements